Toba Tek Singh: Kisan conference 1970

-In Toba Tek Singh, the Left parties held a farmers' conference on March 23-25, 1970, which was led by Maulana Bhashani.
+In Toba Tek Singh, the Left parties held a farmers' conference on 23-25 March 1970, which was led by Maulana Bhashani.
 The farmers' conference made Toba Tek Singh famous in the country.
 Toba Tek Singh was chosen to host the farmers' conference because it was not only an important agricultural area but also had left-wing ideological leaders present before the partition of India.

 Gas pipeline explosion

-On the evening of October 23, 1999, SNGPL employees were repairing a 26-inch diameter pipe at the wall assembly station on Jhang Maghiana Road of SNGPL's main pipeline passing through Toba Tek Singh city.
+On the evening of 23 October 1999 SNGPL employees were repairing a 26-inch diameter pipe at the wall assembly station on Jhang Maghiana Road of SNGPL's main pipeline passing through Toba Tek Singh city.
 An explosion set fire to the assembly station and surrounding houses, burning 13 people, including 11 employees, to death and injuring dozens.

 Demography

 Toba Tek Singh is located in central Punjab and occupies 3,252 square kilometers and is made up of large areas of lowlands that flood frequently during the rainy season; the floods originate from the Ravi River that runs along the southern and southeastern borders.
-The pre-partition T.T.
-Singh had a sizable Sikh population, much of which migrated to Punjab in modern India in 1947.
+The pre-partition Toba Tek Singh had a sizable Sikh population, much of which migrated to Punjab in modern India in 1947.

+Population

+Population of Toba Tek Singh city.

 Economy

 Agriculture

 Toba Tek Singh is one of the best producers of oranges, locally known as kenno.
-It contributes towards export standard quality of oranges produced in all Pakistan.
+It contributes towards export standard quality of oranges.
 The majority of people living in this district work in agriculture and the region produces several kinds of agricultural and dairy products, including meat, eggs, cotton, maize, several pulses, peaches, guava, tomato, melon, water melon, mangoes, tobacco, onion.